• Skip to primary navigation

 For the next year and for many years to come!

-If you're curious to learn more, this website offers fun background information on "Sorcova" - complete with videos of kids caroling the song.
+If you're curious to see Sorcova in action, this website offers background information and videos of children singing the song.
 And over at Amazon Music you can listen to different renditions of the song.

 What fun New Year's traditions do you have where you live?